 Always Try It Before You Buy It

-The four gyms we’re going to talk about all have free passes you can use to get a feel for their facilities before signing on the dotted line.
+The five gyms we’re going to talk about all have free passes you can use to get a feel for their facilities before signing on the dotted line.
 We encourage you to take advantage of this option because it gives you an honest look at the gym.

 A Few Big Names in Gym Memberships Near You and How They Fit You

 Narrowing down the biggest, most popular gyms in America is a tough thing to do.
-So, we pared down the long list to four gyms you’ve probably heard of before.
+So, we pared down the long list to five gyms you’ve probably heard of before.
 For each gym, we’ll cover fees, free amenities, perks and add-ons.

 We’ll also give you an idea of what other people are saying about each gym; take those opinions with a grain of salt (more on that later).

 Planet Fitness is a popular club that’s been around since 1992, when two brothers started the company and eventually turned it into a big-box gym for newcomers to the workout world.
 These days, there are more than 1,000 clubs in the United States.